Daniel-Ankah/CyberSecurity/README.md

-#CyberSecurity -- A walk through the maze of Cybersecurity
+# CyberSecurity -- A walk through the maze of Cybersecurity

 # CyberSecusity from Zero to Hero Program

-Day 1: Getting Started with Cybersecurity
+<u> Day 1: Getting Started with Cybersecurity </u>

 Introduction to Security(Cyber)